HOW THE ATTACK WORKS

 -

-Exploiting internal relationships: Former employees leverage their connections with service personnel—who usually have wide-ranging access—to temporarily obtain access cards.
+Exploiting internal relationships: Former employees leverage their connections with service personnel, who usually have wide-ranging access, to obtain access cards temporarily.

 -

-Using cloning technology: With a smartphone app and low-cost devices, access card data can be cloned within seconds.
+Using cloning technology: Access card data can be cloned within seconds with a smartphone app and low-cost devices.

 -

-Returning the original card: After copying, the card is returned to avoid raising suspicion.
+Returning the original card: The card is returned after copying to avoid raising suspicion.

 -

-Gaps in deactivation: In some buildings, management doesn't deactivate returned cards promptly, or the system lacks real-time validation.
-Even if the original card is deactivated, the cloned version may still work.
+Gaps in deactivation: In some buildings, management doesn't promptly deactivate returned cards, or the system lacks real-time validation.
+The cloned version may still work if the original card is deactivated.

 WHY THIS THREAT IS SERIOUS